Suspicious Returns in Your Investments

-If you are a regulator responsible for the integrity of a market in which there are highly suspicious return patterns, you should figure out whose trading caused them.
+If you are a regulator responsible for the integrity of a market in which there are strikingly suspicious return patterns, you should promptly and clearly alert your public to them and then figure out whose trading caused them.
 Failing to do this puts you at risk of severe public embarrassment.
-(Hindsight is 20/20.
-People armed with this hindsight will not be sympathetic.)
+Hindsight is 20/20, and people armed with it will not be sympathetic.

 If you are a finance/economics/business journalist/blogger/pundit, you should alert your readers to these suspicious plots as a potential problem.
 Failing to do this puts you at risk of severe professional embarrassment.
-(You were either ignorant of these plots, failed to recognize them as a problem, or chose to not tell your readers about the problem.
-None of these scenarios is good for you.)
+You were either ignorant of these plots, failed to recognize them as a problem, or chose to not tell your readers about the problem.
+None of these three scenarios (ignorant, stupid, or corrupt, respectively) is good for you.

 If you are a money manager on record as being aware of this issue, you should alert your investors to this matter as a potential problem and reallocate their funds appropriately.
-Failing to do this gives your investors better grounds for suing you than you probably want to provide.
+Failing to do this gives your investors grounds for suing you.

 If you are on record as being in some way involved in the trading described in , you should raise this issue as a matter of concern to your manager (on the record, multiple times) or an appropriate regulator.
 Failing to do this exposes you to criminal prosecution.